 the extent to which the major capex project outputs reflect the change in the functional capability of the grid resulting from the product or service provided to Transpower.

-.
+Evaluation of major capex incentive rate

+The Commission must have regard to at least one of the following factors when evaluating proposed major capex incentive rates:

+the magnitude of the cost of the major capex project relative to the aggregate cost of other major capex projects;

+the magnitude of the cost uncertainty of the major capex project relative to the cost uncertainty of other major capex projects.

 Evaluation techniques

 In undertaking the evaluations described in the clauses in this schedule, the Commission may employ one or more of the following techniques: